The Peach Blossom Spring: Influences

 The expression shìwaì taóyuán (世外桃源), "the Peach Spring beyond this world") has become a popular four-character idiom (chengyu), meaning an unexpectedly fantastic place off the beaten path, usually an unspoiled wilderness of great beauty.

 The text inspired many later poems, some music compositions, art and a modern Taiwanese play-turned-movie, Secret Love for the Peach Blossom Spring.
 In some of the poems, the inhabitants of the villages were xian (immortals).

 Taohuayuan Scenic Area is a national park based on The Peach Blossom Spring located in Taoyuan County, Hunan, China.

-The Mu Lung Gardens in MapleStory are named after the land in the text.
-Mu Lung Garden is one of the Asian-themed areas in the game, even with several pandas training to become monks.

-The modern sculpture by Yuanxing Liang called "Chunmang Peach Blossom Island" was inspired by the tale; it presents a woman with her hair forming into nature imitating the utopian world which is presented in the fable.